 Stark white walls with a solemn array of wooden cabinets.
 This was the standard idea of a kitchen until not very long ago.
 After all, the kitchen was all about functionality, not aesthetics.
-But over the decades, designers have taken into account how colours affect your state of mind and put to use amazing palettes to make kitchens more welcoming, soothing, and energetic.
+But over the decades, the best interior designers in Hyderabad have taken into account how colours affect your state of mind and put to use amazing palettes to make kitchens more welcoming, soothing, and energetic.
 Decorpot invites you on a journey through some amazing colours for your kitchen that will make you feel like a culinary wizard.
 After all, it is the space where you spend your first productive minutes in the morning and some of the most intense moments of your day.

 What 2020 holds in store for Kitchens